Science

 Improved sleep

-A 2021 meta-analysis of 5 trials (372 adults, over 6 to 12 weeks) concluded that ashwagandha significantly improved overall sleep quality compared to placebo.
-The measured effect was modest on average, but more pronounced at high doses (600 mg/day) and over durations ≥ 8 weeks , as well as in subjects with insomnia at baseline.
+A 2021 meta-analysis of 5 trials (372 adults, out of 6 to 12 weeks) concluded that ashwagandha significantly improves overall sleep quality compared to placebo.
+The measured effect was modest on average, but more pronounced at high dose (600 mg/day) and over durations ≥ 8 weeks, as well as in subjects with insomnia at baseline.

-- For example, an RCT conducted in India on 150 adults (18–65 years) suffering from poor sleep showed that after 6 weeks of treatment with a standardized extract (Shoden 120 mg/d containing 21 mg of withanolides), 72% of participants taking ashwagandha reported a significant improvement in their sleep, compared to only 29% in the placebo group.
+- For example, an RCT conducted in India on 150 adults (18–65 years) suffering from poor sleep showed that after 6 weeks of treatment with a standardized extract (Shoden 120 mg/day containing 21 mg of withanolides), 72 % of participants taking ashwagandha reported a marked improvement in their sleep, compared to only 29 % in the placebo group.

-Objective measurements (by actigraphy) confirmed under ashwagandha a reduction of time to fall asleep , a increase in total sleep time and of the duration of deep sleep , as well as a reduction in nighttime awakenings.
+Objective measurements (by actigraphy) confirmed under ashwagandha a reduced time to fall asleep, a increase in total sleep time and of the duration of deep sleep, as well as a reduction in nighttime awakenings.

 In addition, the treated subjects noted an improvement in their quality of life general related to regained sleep.